cycronix/JiffyCam/README.md

 3. Click "Start Capture" to begin capturing video

 ### Navigation
-- Use the date picker to select a date to browse
+- Use the date picker to select a date to browse, or the "Live" button for current
-- Use the time slider to navigate to a specific time on that date
+- Click the timeline to navigate to a specific time on that date
-- Use the ◀ and ▶ buttons to move to previous or next frames
+- Use the ◀ and ▶ buttons to move to previous or next image
+- Use the ◀◀ or ▶▶ buttons to automatically scroll through data
 - Click "Live" to return to live view, or "⏸" to pause on the current frame

 ### Status Information
 The application provides status information in the sidebar:
-- Current FPS during live capture
-- Display FPS metrics
-- Timestamp information when viewing saved images
-- Notifications when frames are saved
+- Link to github source code
+- View jiffycam.yaml configuration for this jiffycapture camera
 - Error messages if issues occur

 ## Configuration